jcupitt/argh-steroids/README.md

 * It's fast enough on a Raspberry-Pi 2.
 On my modest laptop it can animate >300 asteroids at 60 fps.

+# Secret keys

+* Hold 'S' during level start animation to spawn extra asteroids for testing.

+* Hold 'I' during play to see object and FPS counts.

+# TODO

+* Collision detection is just touching circles, we could look at the geometry as well to get pixel-perfect detection.

+* Collision physics just exchanges the two velocities, we could do true billiard-ball collisions.

 # Author